-- Getting Around Safely:We need to fix roads, add and repair sidewalks and cross-walks at key intersections, improve bike lanes, put speed bumps on busy cross streets with children and lower speed limits on Montague Road and East Pleasant to assure safety.
-We also desperately need a sidewalk on East Pleasant.
+- Getting Around Safely:We need to fix roads, add/repair sidewalks, and provide cross-walks at key intersections, improve bike lanes, put speed bumps on busy cross streets with children and reduce speed limits on Montague Road and East Pleasant to assure safety.
 Traffic concerns intensify when UMass is in session.
-With the North Square fully open and occupied there will be an increasing need to find a solution to the traffic flow and safety at the intersection by the North Amherst library.
+With the North Square occupied and proposed new housing, we need to find a solution to the traffic flow and safety at the intersection by the North Amherst library.

 - North Amherst Library:Thanks to a very generous anonymous donation, the North Amherst Library will expand to include bathrooms, a community room and a lift to make it fully accessible.
-As plans to address the intersection materialize, I pledge to protect the Library.
-It is and will be an important community center; one that brings persons of all ages together.
+Now we need to use it!

 - Innovative Farms:Farms provide North Amherst and all of Amherst with a source of fresh local produce and dairy products.
 Sustaining farms will require understanding the spillover impact of developments in adjacent areas.
 Many farmers have land committed to preservation in agricultural trusts.
-Looking forward, policies will need to enable the co-existence of farms and the district’s expanding population.
+Policies will need to enable the co-existence of farms and the district’s expanding population.